Install with YUM¶

 percona-release

-tool to setup the repository for Percona Server for MySQL 8.0.$ sudo percona-release setup ps-80
+tool to set up the repository for Percona Server for MySQL 8.0.$ sudo percona-release setup ps-80

 Expected output